Innovailable/calling-signaling/README.md

       "namespace": "namespace_id"
     }

-### Namespace Users
+#### Users

-Register a client to a namespace to get announced to other users:
+Register a client to a namespace to get announced to other users.

     // request
     {